 I will discuss Seabreeze in more detail later in this series.

-Many people of color worked in Carolina Beach as maids, laundresses, lawn men and cooks, however.
+During the Jim Crow era, however, many people of color worked in Carolina Beach as maids, laundresses, lawn men and cooks.
 That sometimes led to difficulties for black workers that were supposed to get out of town before dark.

 I heard one account, for instance, in which a black housekeeper at one of Carolina Beach’s motels described the fear that she felt when she missed her ride home one evening.

 Aware of the potential danger, the hotel’s manager allowed her to stay the night at the hotel in an empty guestroom.
 However, he warned her that she should lock the door and not come out until daylight.

 On the other side of Wilmington, the far tonier Wrightsville Beach was at least as bad when it came to Jim Crow and the beach.

 According to an excellent UNC-W master’s thesis written by historian Jenny Edwards, Wrightsville Beach’s white leaders did not allow blacks to own property on the island and required blacks to leave the island by dark.

 Black repairmen, maids, cooks and other tourism industry workers could come and go during the day, but white officials did not allow black families to visit the island to enjoy the beaches.